Stephanie Alexander Kitchen Garden Program

 The garden sessions include garden maintenance, care of the school chooks, planting, harvesting and composting.
 Our garden area is continually changing and developing as we experiment with growing the different fruits and vegetables used in the kitchen sessions.

-Kitchen sessions include cooking a variety of dishes from many parts of the world.
-The emphasis is on ‘home style cooking’ and children learn cooking techniques, food safety and hygiene, food presentation skills, preserving and table etiquette.
+Kitchen sessions include the preparation of dishes from many parts of the world.
+The menus are varied and the students get to try things they might never have tasted before.
+Kitchen sessions emphasise ‘home style cooking’ and the students learn safe techniques, food safety and hygiene, food presentation skills, preserving and table etiquette.

-Every kitchen session ends with the shared table sampling of all of the dishes that have been cooked.
-The aim of the shared table is to encourage healthy eating, good table manners and discussion of the foods prepared.
+Every kitchen session ends with a ‘Shared Table’ - a sampling of all of the dishes that have been cooked that day.
+Volunteers join the students for the Shared Table and they encourage healthy eating, good table manners and discussion of the foods prepared.

 |The School Chooks